devakapatel/t9-nextra-4/content/sem-5/question-banks/psc/unit-2.md

 These implementations provide a clear understanding of how each sorting algorithm works in Python.
 You can run these scripts to see how they sort arrays of integers effectively!

-## 13) Explain the following concepts with suitable Python script examples: <br> - Encapsulation for private and protected members <br> - Discuss Encapsulation with getter and setter method. <br> - Differentiate between Data Abstraction and Data Hiding.
+## <mark> 13) Explain the following concepts with suitable Python script examples: <br> - Encapsulation for private and protected members <br> - Discuss Encapsulation with getter and setter method. <br> - Differentiate between Data Abstraction and Data Hiding. </mark>

 ### Encapsulation in Python